 Specific rights and protections are ensured to parents, children and youth experiencing homelessness as defined under the McKinney-Vento Homeless Assistance Act.
-For more information about services for homeless students, refer to administrative policy JFABD or contact the Homeless Liaison Coordinator Rachel Lake at 719-234-1376 or 719-246-0098 Aubrey Ranson at 719-234-1362.
+For more information about services for homeless students, refer to administrative policy JFABD or contact the Homeless Liaison Coordinator Aubrey Ranson at 719-234-1362.